binxio/aws-login/README.rst

   -C, --console-expiration INTEGER
-                                  number of seconds after which the console credentials are no longer valid -t, --token TEXT                from your MFA device --help                          Show this message and exit.
+                                  number of seconds after which the console credentials are no longer valid -T, --token TEXT                from your MFA device -h, --help                      Show this message and exit.

 **Example**